michael-sumner/go-make-things/content/articles/2018-01-09-javascript-debugging-basics-part-2.md

 - Code
 - JavaScript
 date: '2018-01-09'
+permalink: /javascript-debugging-basics-part-2/
 title: 'JavaScript Debugging Basics: Part 2'
+url: /2018/01/09/javascript-debugging-basics-part-2
 ---

-First off, thanks to everyone who responded to [yesterday's debugging challenge](/javascript-debugging-basics-part-1/).
+First off, thanks to everyone who responded to [yesterday's debugging challenge](https://gomakethings.com/javascript-debugging-basics-part-1/).
 It's always interesting to see how others approach problems and think about code.

 Today, I'm going to walk you through how I would debug an issue like this.